|

 extern |

-source files into a single combined file during preprocessing.
+Use #include to merge the individual .c source files into a single combined file during preprocessing.

 This allows the project to be organized in files of like-functionality while still keeping a clean namespace.
 Specifically, internal functions can be static without losing the ability to access them "externally" from the other source files in this list.